Video courses for company/skill based Preparation

 Points to be considered while writing the essay :

-- A well Structured or well order essay with meaningful section always apply a positive impact on the reader.
+- A Well Structured or Well Ordered essay with meaningful section always apply a positive impact on the reader.

-- Using facts to support your points so that no one can den
+- Use facts to support your points so that one cannot deny.

-- Structure of the essay should be in order so that each section express a meaning which support your view regarding that topic.
+- Structure of the essay should be in order so that each section express a meaning with support of one’s view on the topic.

-- Conclude the topic by summarizing your facts.
+- Conclude the topic by summarizing all the facts.

-Frequently asked Essay Topics in Wipro Written Communication Test
+Frequently asked Essay Topics in Wipro Essay Writing Test